 The following definitions in addition to those set forth in W. Va.
 Code §22-11-3, shall apply to these rules unless otherwise specified herein, or unless the context in which used clearly requires a different meaning:

-- 2.1.
-"Conventional treatment" is the treatment of water as approved by the West Virginia Bureau for Public Health to assure that the water is safe for human consumption. - 2.2.
-"Cool water lakes" are lakes managed by the West Virginia Division of Natural
+2.1.
+"Conventional treatment" is the treatment of water as approved by the West Virginia Bureau for Public Health to assure that the water is safe for human consumption.

+2.2.
+Lakes